-16.24.4.
+16.24.5.
 Setting Up a Site-to-Site VPN Connection

 A Site-to-Site VPN connection helps you establish a secure connection from an enterprise datacenter to the cloud infrastructure.
 This allows users to access the guest VMs by establishing a VPN connection to the virtual router of the account from a device in the datacenter of the enterprise.
+You can also establish a secure connection between two VPC setups or high availability zones in your environment.
 Having this facility eliminates the need to establish VPN connections to individual VMs.